punknight16/raspby-projects/index.markdown

 ### Hosting

 The last thing I need is hosting.
-Now, the cheapest way to host a blog would be thorugh GitHub pages.
+Now, the cheapest way to host a blog would be through GitHub pages.
 I tried out GitHub Pages in preparation for this post, and it just seems like a more difficult experience than hosting with S3 Buckets.
 The AWS documentation is horrible, but once you figure it out,the tool is extremely powerful.
 I found a decent blog article on how to install the AWS CLI client and an AWS Live Coding video on hosting a Jekyll blog in an S3 bucket:

 * [Blog on Installing AWS CLI on Raspberry Pi](https://iotbytes.wordpress.com/aws-iot-cli-on-raspberry-pi)
 * [Live Coding with AWS: Efficient Content Delivery](https://www.youtube.com/watch?v=CDLW9llfbn0)